enkidevs/curriculum/JavaScript/Browser APIs/reading-writing/filereader-readasdataurl.md

 This functionality is often used to create thumbnail previews of uploaded image files.

-Creating a new instance of File Reader.
+Creating a new instance of File Reader:
 ```JavaScript
 var reader = new FileReader();
 ```
-Reading the data URL.
+Reading the data URL:
 ``` JavaScript
 reader.onload = function(e) {
   var dataURL = reader.result;